DennisLent/rgrep/README.md

 - -r recursive search for directories
 - -l print filenames only
 - -c print count of lines with matching criteria
-- -v print lines that are not matching (inverse)
 - -A print n lines after matches